 Short Answer Questions

-Instead of a long-form personal essay, Dalhousie medical school asks applicants to respond to 5 short answer questions.
+Instead of a long-form personal essay, Dalhousie Faculty of Medicine asks applicants to respond to 5 short answer questions.
 These questions are designed to evaluate a variety of non-academic qualities and attributes.
 All submissions will be anonymized for review, so do not include any identifiers such as your name, MCAT score, or GPA in your answers.
 You will have a 250-word or 1700-character limit, including spaces, for each answer, and you will not be able to submit your answer if it exceeds this limit.

 The specific questions can vary annually, but they are typically centered around themes such as why you want to become a doctor, your most important personal experiences, your strongest qualities, etc. Their most recent prompts are listed below: